 Mexico has a variety of telecommunications providers with SIMs available at a great price.
 Now that you know what the options are, you can decide whether Telcel, AT&T, or Movistar is the best choice for you.

 Check to make sure your phone is unlocked and what size SIM card you will need.
-Then decide if it’s worth it to buy one from Amazon before you travel, to get one at the airport, or if the cheaper prices at Walmart and Oxxo are worth the hassle of not having a working cell phone for a few hours when you first arrive.
+Then decide if it’s worth it to buy one from Amazon before you travel, to get one at the airport, or if the lower prices at Walmart and Oxxo are worth the hassle of not having a working cell phone for a few hours when you first arrive.

 Please note: the rates of various SIM cards and plans are correct at the time of this writing but subject to change.